osohq/oso/docs/getting-started/quickstart.rst

       oso v{release} supports Java versions **>= 9**

       Go to the `Maven Repository <https://github.com/osohq/oso/packages/321403>`_
-      and download the latest jar
+      and download the latest jar.

       Either add this to your Java project libraries, load using your IDE,